P-J-FALCONER/Command-Line-To-Do-List/readme.md

  * Create due dates and change color based on date
  * allow to create items and list names longer than one word with spaces
  * add tab completeion using tabtab
- * fix issue with sudo for global install
+ * add gif for each command
+ * create logo